AdobeDocs/journeys.en/help/using/usecase/campaign-classic-use-case.md

 }
 ```

 * For the channel, you need to type "email".
 * For the eventType, use the internal name of the event type created previously.
 * The email address will be a variable, so you can type any label.
 * Under ctx, the personalization fields are also variables.

 **Journey Orchestration**

 1. First, you need to create an event.
-Make sure you include the "purchaseOrderNumber".
+Make sure you include the "purchaseOrderNumber" field.

     ![](../assets/accintegration-uc-5.png)